sk33lz/spacejawns/docs/pages/game.md

 ---
 title: Game
-heading: Find the perfect plan for your business
+heading: About Space Jawns
-description: All plans include our award winning sales optimization solution to track your sales in real time.
+description: Learn what Space Jawns is all about, how to play the game, and the game controls.
 permalink: /game/
 site_name: true

 faqs:
-  - question: What types of payment do you accept?
+  - question: What software is Space Jawns being developed with?
-    answer: Credit cards including MasterCard, Visa or American Express.
+    answer: Space Jawns is being developed in Unity 3D using C#.
-  - question: Can I change my plan at a later time?
+  - question: Are there on-screen controls for Android?
-    answer: Yes, you can upgrade and downgrade your plan at anytime.
+    answer: No, but we do plan on adding that feature in an upcoming update.
-  - question: Do you offer pricing for nonprofit organizations?
+  - question: How many developers are on the development team?
-    answer: Yes, send us a message and we'll set you up on our nonprofit pricing.
+    answer: Space Jawns is written by a solo developer currently.
-  - question: Questions?
+  - question: Got more questions?
-    answer: Contact us for any further questions at <a href="#">john@business.com</a>.
+    answer: Contact us for any further questions on the <a href="/support" title="Space Jawns Support">Support</a> page.
 ---

 <nav class="page-menu" role="navigation" aria-expanded="false" aria-label="Page menu">